-The latest edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V) states: “Scientific evidence now places many, if not most, disorders on a spectrum of closely related disorders that have shared symptoms.”
-DSM-V describes the boundaries between disorders as “more porous than originally perceived.”
-Symptoms shared across these disorders are as diverse as cognitive impairment, insomnia, mood disorders, sexual dysfunction and anxiety.
+The latest edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) states: “Scientific evidence now places many, if not most, disorders on a spectrum of closely related disorders that have shared symptoms.”
+DSM-5 describes the boundaries between disorders as “more porous than originally perceived.”
+Symptoms shared across these disorders are as diverse as negative symptoms, cognitive impairment, insomnia, mood disorders, sexual dysfunction and anxiety.

 This insight is fueling a growing awareness of the validity of biomarkers and symptom prevalence that help define groups of patients across multiple formally diagnosed CNS diseases who will respond to specific treatments.
 The implementation of symptomatic biomarkers in clinical practice is helping to usher in an era of personalized medicine for CNS diseases that incorporates improvements in diagnosis, dose selection, targeting and monitoring of symptomatological improvement and feedback to patients and treating physicians.